 - Harvest 4-5 times per season

-- Does not go to seed during the first year
+- Little to no seed heads during the first year

 Green Spirit® may be planted in the fall or spring.
 We recommend drilling Green Spirit for best results.
 Prior to planting, apply 100 lbs of a 20:20:20 fertilizer.
 For fall planting, plant immediately after harvest to improve establishment and graze or cut prior to winter in order to thicken the stand and promote winter survival.
 For spring planting, plant early in the spring.
 Green Spirit may be planted via full-cultivation, no-till drill or broadcast seeding.
 When planting as a nurse crop for a perennial or interplanting into an existing alfalfa stand broadcast or drill in a manner to stagger the placement of Green Spirit with the other crop.

 Planted as a nurse crop: 5 lbs/acre

 Grazing systems: graze 6-8 inches down to 3-4 inches

 Cutting systems: harvest at 12-18 inches

 It is recommended to apply 40 units of nitrogen following each cutting

 Green Spirit is suited for all planting zones.
 In the northern United States, it can be used as a spring planted annual crop.
 In the transition zone it performs as a biannual forage crop.
 In the southern U.S., it is suited as an annual crop for winter production in mono-stands or in mixtures with winter cereals.
 Green Spirit performs well in the western U.S. with supplemental irrigation.

 Green Spirit is adapted to a wide range of soil conditions - it performs in heavy clay soils and light sandy soils.